wp-plugins/wp-e-commerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://wordpress.org/support/plugin/wp-e-commerce-predictive-search) on the Pro Versions Home page.

 == Changelog ==

+= 2.0.7 - 2013/09/10 =
+* Features :
+	* Added 'View Docs' link from the top of each admin panel to that menus section on the plugins docs.
+* Fixes :
+	* Product Thumbnail images not showing in Chrome with SSL on product pages.
+Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.
+	* Plugins admin script and style not loading in Firefox with SSL on admin.
+Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.

 = 2.0.6 - 2013/08/24 =
 * Tweaks :